duken72/duken72.github.io/_posts/2025-01-04-the-princess-and-the-pig.md

 The pig, who had endured so much pain that little in life could scar him, found himself undone by her tears.
 Each drop that fell was like a thousand cuts, carving into his heart.

-They stood there in front of the other. \
+They stood there in front of the others. \
 One cried, exhausted, and hopeless. \
 One watched, frozen, and clueless.